 If you’re still trying to find a pickleball paddle check out our guide, Best Pickleball Paddle!

 The rules for how you can serve can seem oddly specific at first, but they make a lot of sense when you look at what actions they’re restricting.

 You can’t swing your arm sideways for a power hit, pop the ball high up into the air at an odd angle, or smash it down over the net.
 Instead, you’re basically only allowed to get the ball moving.

 How to Serve

 You serve the ball across both non-volley zones into the opponent’s service court.
-You must direct the ball towards the opponent in the service court diagonally opposite from yours.
+You must direct the ball towards the opponent or the opposing team in the service court diagonally opposite from yours.

 Generally speaking, nothing tricky is allowed here.
 You must deliberately aim towards the deep center of the diagonally-opposite court.
 Remember, you’re not trying to score.